My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 - To enter wadi Shab you must take a 2-minute boat ride for 1 OMR per person.
 The boats operate daily from 8 AM to 5 PM.
 You can easily locate them under the huge bridge where the parking lot is.
 Make sure you get back on time, otherwise you will have to swim back to the parking lot.

 - You must hike for around 40 minutes to get to the first pool.
-The hike is easy and very scenic featuring high canyons, boulders, green small farms and water streams along the way.
+The hike is easy and very scenic featuring high canyons, boulders, green small farms, and water streams along the way.

 - Note, that there is lots of water along the way.
 Thus, wear footwear suitable for passing through the water streams.
 Don’t wear slippers as it wouldn’t be safe to hike over the slippery rocks.
-Light sneakers or swimming shoes with rubber sole are the best.
+Light sneakers or swimming shoes with rubber soles are the best.

 Once you are at the first pool, you can access the 2nd and 3rd pools by swimming, while the 4th pool is hidden above the so-called hidden waterfall.
 Note that to get to the hidden waterfall you will have to swim through a narrow crack in the rock.
 There is only enough space to pass your head above the water.
 Even people who do not suffer from claustrophobia find it slightly intimidating at first.